-The modelling shows that an exceedence of the PM{10} objective is likely under certain meteorological conditions conducive to poor dispersion.
+The modelling shows that an exceedence of the daily PM{10} objective is likely under certain meteorological conditions conducive to poor dispersion in the Ballyclare area of Newtownabbey.
 On the basis that an exceedence is likely under specific meteorological conditions it is recommended that an Air Quality Management Area (AMQA) should be declared and a further assessment undertaken.
+There is further information available on the usage of solid fuel as a secondary energy source that has not been used in this assessment.
+It seems likely that if the modelling were redone, accounting for this secondary data, then an extension of the area of exceedence for PM10 would be seen.
+This can be considered in more detail in the further assessment to be undertaken within the AQMA.

 Monitoring should be undertaken at a location relevant to domestic fuel combustion in the modelled area.
 When a suitable period of monitoring data is available the modelling can then be revisited.
-This can take place under the action planning and further assessment phase.
+This should take place during the action planning and further assessment phase.
 Local monitoring data would enable a local model verification bias adjustment to be calculated.
-Consideration could also be given to improving the reliability and coverage of the fuel use survey during the further assessment.